kevinvess/wp-force-login/readme.txt

 add_filter( 'v_forcelogin_bypass', 'my_forcelogin_bypass', 10, 2 );
 `

+Checkout the [Force Login Wiki on GitHub](https://github.com/kevinvess/wp-force-login/wiki/Bypass-Dynamic-URLs) for additional examples of some different methods for allowing dynamic URLs.

 = 3.
-How can I add exceptions for dynamic URLs? =

-Some URLs have unique query strings appended to the end of it, which is composed of a series of parameter-value pairs.

-For example:
-`
-//example.com/mypage/?parameter=value
-`

-Checkout the [Force Login Wiki on GitHub](https://github.com/kevinvess/wp-force-login/wiki/Bypass-Dynamic-URLs) for examples of the different methods for allowing dynamic URLs.

-= 4.
 How do I hide the "← Back to {sitename}" link? =

 The WordPress login screen includes a "← Back to {sitename}" link below the login form; which may not actually take you back to the site while Force Login is activated.
 You can hide this link by adding the following action to your functions.php file.